CerryTsuki/PlumCherry/README.md

+<sub>quick forenote, discord changed their theme recently and seems to be breaking stuff as i fix it and unfortunately kneecapped my motivation to work on this. i'll try my best to fix it on my own but i'm busy with other projects.</sub>

 # **PlumCherry**
-PlumCherry is a colorful and unique Discord theme, somewhat inspired by Y2K design.
+PlumCherry is a colorful and unique Discord theme inspired by Y2K design.
 I made it for myself, but a lot of people wanted their hands on it, so there ya go i guess lol

-It's currently in a **Work in Progress** state, so a lot of things are currently not done or inconsistent with other elements.
+It's currently in a **Work in Progress** state, which means that some things may change drastically, and your custom theme may not be compatible anymore.

 Fully compatible with [Vencord](https://vencord.dev/), also compatible with [BetterDiscord](https://betterdiscord.app/).